iam-surya369/ansible-role-ec2-create/README.md

 - `region`: AWS region where EC2 instances will be created.
 - `instance_type`: EC2 instance type (e.g., t2.micro).
 - `key_pair`: Name of the SSH key pair to use for instance access.
-- `security_group_id`: ID of the security group for EC2 instances.
+- `security_group`: ID of the security group for EC2 instances.
-- `vpc_subnet_id`: ID of the VPC subnet where instances will be launched.
+- `availability_zone`: Name of tha availability zone in which the EC2 instances will be created.
 - `assign_public_ip`: Whether to assign a public IP address to instances (true or false).
 - `env`: Environment tag for the instances.
 - `ec2_instances`: List of dictionaries specifying the EC2 instances to create, including image IDs and instance names.